-Our Faculty members offer comprehensive expertise in a diverse array of fields including: international relations, conflict and peace building, non-governmental organizations, food security, conflict resolution, global development, social change, and more.
+Our faculty members provide comprehensive expertise in a diverse array of fields including: international relations, conflict and peace building, non-governmental organizations, food security, conflict resolution, global development, social change, and more.

 You’ll develop important skills in research, analysis, critical thinking, and effective writing and oral communication.
-You’ll also gain a deeper understanding of the political, social, historical, economic, and cultural forces influencing and changing American institutions and politics, public opinion, and more.
+Through classroom curriculum and real-world internship environments, students will also gain a deeper understanding of the political, social, historical, economic, and cultural forces influencing and changing American institutions and politics, public opinion, and more.

 Gardner-Webb's Department of Social Sciences works to help students develop the intellectual skills to explore meaningful questions about politics, society and the human past, in an environment of comprehensive curiosity based on Christian values.
 We strive to educate students within a deeper understanding of the world we live in, both past and present, offering tools to affect positive change.